Government Engineering College, Gandhinagar

+Established in 2004, Government Engineering College, Gandhinagar (GEC-Gn) is administrated by Directorate of Technical Education, Gujarat State, Gandhinagar.
+The college is affiliated to Gujarat Technological University.

 General

 The candidates who have passed the HSC examination (Science Stream) by the Gujarat Higher-Secondary/Central Board of Higher Secondary (within Gujarat state only) with Physics, Chemistry, Mathematics subjects as group A, are eligible for admission.